Astro-Chart for Andrew Demcak

 From the author:

-On a personal note, these poems in Lazarus, a Remix are about Recovery.
+On a personal note, many of the poems in Lazarus, a Remix are about Recovery.
 They come directly from my experience with my battle against alcoholism and heroin addiction.
-I wrote them all while incarcerated in various drug and alcohol rehabs in Northern California.
-They are document and fever chart.
-They are a map, a breadcrumb trail, of my journey out of addiction and incomprehensible demoralization and into the beginnings of my sobriety.
+I wrote them all while incarcerated in several drug and alcohol rehabs in Northern California.
+They are a document and a fever chart, my breadcrumb trail leading out of the addiction and incomprehensible demoralization and into the beginnings of sobriety.